killerbootz/killerbootz.github.io/_posts/2018-08-31-Bulldog-orig.md

 ![Bulldog Notice]({{ site.url }}/images/Bulldog/basepage.JPG)

 Both Nikto & Dirb revealed a "/dev" directory supposedly put there by one of the staff.
-This included a link to a webshell, you have to be logged into the Django admin page, discovered at "/admin".
+This included a link to a webshell, but apparently you have to be logged into the Django admin page, discovered at "/admin" to use it.
 The Dev page shows the team members (a.k.a. usernames), and a quick look at the source, shows SHA1 hashes left behind:

 ![Bulldog DevHash]({{ site.url }}/images/Bulldog/dev_hashes.JPG)